 Most HR departments do a good job of developing and updating associated wage and hour policies, but, often, implementation practices with front-line supervisors and employees can be improved.
 One of the most important of these practices is teaching the value of reporting wage and hour concerns to senior management and/or HR.

-To better understand how employee training can create tangible ROI, employers need to understand the three main components of wage and hour liability (which you can read about in more depth here):
+To better understand how employee training can create tangible ROI, employers need to understand the three main components of wage and hour liability:

 - Back pay